-Feed horses at a regular time 7 to 8 lbs. per day.
+Feed horses at a regular time 5 to 8 lbs. per day to supplement forage or pasture.
 Working horses should be fed 1 to 2 hours before working and feed 1/3 of hay ration early and 2/3 balance after work.
 Horses should consume 1 to 1 1/2 lbs. of long roughage (hay) per 100 lbs. of body weight.
 Feed broodmares twice daily, dividing ration.
-Feed racing horses 3 times daily, dividing ration.

 Warning: This product contains copper.
 Do not feed to sheep or any species with low tolerance to copper.

 Big V Horse feeds are designed with only quality ingredients formulated using a fixed ingredient approach to insure a consistent nutritional product.
 Whether your horse is a working horse, companion pet, broodmare, or competes in equine events, Big V has the feed to provide the balanced nutrition needed to excel and maintain proper growth.